-- 10. Insert the base operating system DVD labeled Cray-SMWbasel1SP3-yyyymmdd into the CD/DVD drive. - 11.
+- 10. Insert the base operating system DVD labeled Cray-SMWbase11SP3-yyyymmdd into the CD/DVD drive. - 11.
 Press the F10 key to save the BIOS changes.
-A dialog box displays the question Save configuration changes and exit setup?. - Press the Enter key to save changes, exit the setup utility, and automatically reboot the SMW. - Alternatively, press Tab to highlight Cancel and then press the Enter key to cancel acceptance of BIOS changes, so that you can adjust a setting. - 12.
+A dialog box displays the question Save configuration changes and exit setup?. - Press Enter to save your changes and exit the setup utility.
+This will automatically reboot the SMW. - Select Cancel to cancel acceptance of BIOS changes, in order to adjust a setting. - 12.
 When the POST process begins again, quickly press the F11 key to enter Boot Device Selection mode.

+'''

 Press DEL to run Setup

 Press F12 if you want to boot from the network

 Press F11 for BBS POPUP

 Initializing USB Controllers ..
 Done.

 ...

 USB Device(s): 1 Keyboard, 1 Mouse

+'''